zalmoxes-laran/EM-blender-tools-doc/docs/creating_em.rst

 pyArchInit
 ~~~~~~~~~~

-`pyArchInit <https://pyarchinit.readthedocs.io/>`_ databases (SQLite format) can be imported using the ``pyarchinit`` mapping type.
-The mapping file ``pyarchinit_us_mapping.json`` handles the translation from pyArchInit's table schema to s3Dgraphy nodes.
+`pyArchInit <https://pyarchinit.readthedocs.io/>`_ is an archaeological information system based on QGIS.
+There are **two ways** to use pyArchInit data with the Extended Matrix:

+**1. Generate GraphML from pyArchInit (creating the trunk)**

+pyArchInit has a built-in tool that can export stratigraphic data directly as a GraphML file in Extended Matrix format.
+This is the recommended approach when you want to create a new EM graph from an existing pyArchInit database.
+See the `pyArchInit documentation on the HerRIS Matrix for Extended Matrix Tool <https://pyarchinit.readthedocs.io/it/latest/novit%C3%A0.html#herris-matrix-per-extended-matrix-tool>`_ (in Italian).

+**2. Import pyArchInit as auxiliary file (adding leaves)**

+When you already have a GraphML and want to enrich it with property data from a pyArchInit database, you can add it as an **auxiliary file** in EMtools.
+In this mode, the pyArchInit SQLite database is imported using the ``pyarchinit`` mapping type, and properties are added to existing graph nodes (matched by unit ID).
+The graph structure is not modified.

-To import:
+To import as auxiliary:

+1. Import your GraphML into EMtools first
-1. Add the SQLite database as an auxiliary file in EMtools
+2. In the EM Setup panel, add an auxiliary file
-2. Select file type **pyArchInit**
+3. Select file type **pyArchInit**
+4. Select the SQLite database file
-3. Choose the appropriate mapping
+5. Choose the appropriate mapping (``pyarchinit_us_mapping``)
-4. Click **Import**
+6. Click **Import** — properties from the database are added to matching nodes

 Custom Database Formats
 ~~~~~~~~~~~~~~~~~~~~~~~

 For other database formats, create a custom mapping JSON in the ``emdb/`` or ``pyarchinit/`` directories.
-The s3Dgraphy mapping system supports:
+The s3Dgraphy mapping system (``MappingRegistry``) supports:

 - **xlsx** — Excel files with custom column layouts
 - **sqlite** — SQLite databases with custom table schemas

+Custom mapping directories can be added with priority-based search, allowing project-specific mappings to override built-in ones.
 See the s3Dgraphy mapping documentation for details on creating custom mappings.